 Actually Cool Things to Do in NYC This Holiday Season

 Don’t know what to stuff inside your family’s stockings this year?
-The Holiday Shops at Bryant Park have handmade gifts from over 170 vendors, so statistically, you’re sure to find something they like.
-Sip a hot cider, shop for scarves, watch the figure skaters glide across the ice, and try to remember which one of your cousins is allergic to wool, which one will only wear wool, and which one didn’t get you a present last year.
+The Holiday Shops at Bryant Park have handmade gifts from over 170 vendors from artisans all over the world, so statistically, you’re sure to find something they’ll like.
+Sip a hot cider, shop for scarves, take a break by watching the figure skaters glide across the ice rink at Bryant Park, and take in some retail therapy in the comforts of open air.

 Cost: Free to peruse